Anonymous-2025-Repr/LLM-DS-Reproducibility/README.md

-# Evaluating the Reproducibility of LLMs in Data Science
+# An Analyst-Inspector Framework for Evaluating Reproducibility of LLMs in Data Science
-Official repository for the paper [to be added]
+Official repository for the paper ''_An Analyst-Inspector Framework for Evaluating Reproducibility of LLMs in Data Science_''
 ![Alt text](Figures/human_in_loop_overview.png)

 ## Overview